 Inheritance Processing in Northern Cyprus

-The inheritance procedure in the Turkish Republic of Northern Cyprus (TRNC) is a strictly judicial process regulated by local law (Chapter 189 "On Inheritance and Succession").
-Foreign nationals have the same property rights as local residents.
-Inheritance can be processed either according to a will (which significantly simplifies the procedure) or, if no will exists, by law.
+The inheritance process in the Turkish Republic of Northern Cyprus (TRNC) is strictly a judicial procedure, governed by local legislation (Chapter 189 “On Inheritance and Succession”).
+Foreign citizens have the same property rights as local residents.
+Inheritance can be processed either through a will (which simplifies the procedure significantly) or, in the absence of a will, according to law.

-Heirs can be individuals named in a will or the legal relatives of the deceased.
-TRNC courts require the appointment of a responsible person to manage the estate (Tereke) during probate:
+Heirs can be individuals named in a will or legal relatives of the deceased.
+The TRNC judicial system requires the appointment of a responsible person to manage the estate (Tereke) during the proceedings:

 - Executor.
 Appointed if the deceased left a will specifying a trusted person.

 - Administrator.
-Appointed by the court if there is no will, usually one of the closest relatives.
+Appointed by the court if there is no will.
+Usually, this is one of the closest relatives.

-- Opening the inheritance case.
-Submit an application to the District Court where the main estate is located.
+- Opening the estate case.
+Submission of an application to the District Court in the location of the main part of the estate.

-- Collecting and submitting documents.
-Provide the court with a complete package:
+- Collection and submission of documents.
+The court is provided with a complete package:

 - Death certificate (original);